EuroProofNet/europroofnet.github.io/_pages/WG4/Cambridge23/meeting.md

 These two workshops happen during the [16th Conference on Intelligent Computer Mathematics](https://cicm-conference.org/2023/) which takes place at Emmanuel College, St Andrew's St, 15 minutes away by bus, 35 minutes away by walk, and 10 minutes away by bike.

-## NatFoM: Workshop on Natural Formal Mathematics
+## NatFoM: Workshop on Natural Formal Mathematics, Cambridge, 6-7 September 2023

 In (pure) mathematics there has always existed a strong informal sense of "naturality" of topics and methods.
 Generally "natural" theories, notions, properties, or proofs are prefered over technical, convoluted, or counterintuitive approaches.
 If formal mathematics is to become part of mainstream mathematics, its formalizations and usage apparently have to become more "natural", and thus closer to informal mathematics.